Purple heron: Status

-There are estimated to be a total of between 270,000 and 570,000 purple herons in the world and the population is probably decreasing slowly.
-The International Union for Conservation of Nature has assessed its conservation status as being of "least concern" because the rate of decline is insufficient to justify rating it in a more threatened category.
-The chief threat the bird faces is drainage and disturbance of its wetland habitats, particularly destruction of the reed beds.
+The global purple heron population was estimated to comprise 180,000 to 380,000 individuals as of 2019, and the population is probably decreasing; it has therefore been assessed as least concern on the IUCN Red List.
+The chief threat is drainage and disturbance of wetland habitats, particularly destruction of reed beds.
 The purple heron is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.